GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGISocketPrefix.rst

   WSGISocketPrefix run/wsgi

-Note, do not put the sockets in the system temporary working directory.
+Do not place the sockets in the system temporary directory (for example, ``/tmp/wsgi``).
+The directory used should only be writable by the ``root`` user, or, if Apache is not started as ``root``, by the user that Apache is started as.

-That is, do not go making the prefix '/tmp/wsgi'.
-The directory should be one that is only writable by 'root' user, or if not starting Apache as 'root', the user that Apache is started as.
+The same directory is also used by mod_wsgi for any mutex lock files associated with daemon processes.
+See WSGIAcceptMutex for related configuration of the accept mutex used by daemon process groups.

 Note that the WSGISocketPrefix directive and corresponding features are not available on Windows.